keybittech/awayto/README.md

 Awayto is a workflow enhancing platform, producing great value with minimal investment.
 With all the ways there are to reach a solution, it's important to understand the landscape.
 The right path is a way to be discovered.

 There are a few tenets of Awayto:

 - Enhance the developer experience

 - Provide opportunities for developers to learn

 - Minimal focus on deployment, managed centrally

 - Use conventions that compliment functionality

 The Awayto platform adheres to these tenets in part by being scalable, lightweight, and secure.
 The goal is to be a central platform that uses a precise and opinionated toolset to unite web, mobile, and IoT technologies.
 Developers and businesses alike can enjoy the many tools offered by Awayto:

 - Rapidly deployable environment using enterprise level technologies

 - Full scale business application built with business owners in mind

 - Robust user management system allowing for self signup, federated IdP, or admin generated memberships

 - Baked in group and role authorization framework

 - Completely typed Typescript development environment

 - Curated set of database scripts designed for auditing and reporting

-## Installation

-Detailed instructions to come.
 Awayto is a stack comprised of:

 [`typescript`](https://www.typescriptlang.org/),
 [`react`](https://reactjs.org/),